Mobility Offer Allocations in Corporate Settings: Problem Description and Complexity

-A core assumption in the problem description is that each vehicle is assigned to a fixed location where all trips start and end.
+A core assumption is that each vehicle is assigned to a fixed location where all trips start and end.
 Yet, different vehicles can be located at different places.
-This assumption holds in many corporate contexts and also in related use-cases such as, e.g., station based car sharing systems.
+This assumption holds in many corporate contexts and also in related use-cases such as, e.g., car sharing systems where each vehicle is bound to one fixed location.
 Beside the administrative reasons observable in practice (e.g., maintenance responsibilities), station based systems have some inherent advantages: First, there is no need to consider vehicle relocations due to the imbalance of travel demand.
 Second, station based systems are robust against canceled trips.
 Canceling a trip in advance cannot cause a problem if vehicle locations are fixed, but canceling a trip from $A$ to $B$ in a more flexible system could render other trips starting from $B$ impossible.
 Certainly, there are scenarios where allowing relocations is reasonable.
 However, such scenarios are not considered in this work.

 Especially in practical applications, feasibility of the problem instances cannot always be ensured.
 A reasonable assumption, however, is to add an offer to each demand denoting a taxi trip which has high cost but is always feasible.
 When taxis are not available, an artificial offer~\mbox{$o \in O$} representing a regret cost can be added to each demand denoting that this demand cannot be fulfilled.
 Therefore, infeasibilities are not explicitly considered in the proposed solution algorithms.